#SlowCookerMeals: Apple Cider Pork Roast with Smoked Bacon

 October, for me also marks the sports season followed by the shared table of tailgating, meals that along with the changing color of leaves transpire the seasons from bright colored salads, to a small wood shed off the pitch equipped with power plugs for Slow Cookers later lining long tables with a broad variety of hearty foods for filling a crowd.

-On the fall food segment sharing foods among the market seasons bounty with friends and family, or, Tailgate meals with the team family, I wish I had been sent today’s Post feature review, the: Hamilton Beach Set n’ Forget 6 Qt.
+On the fall food segment sharing foods among the market seasons bounty with friends and family or Tailgate meals with the team family, I wish I had been sent today’s Post feature review the: Hamilton Beach Set n’ Forget 6 Qt.
 Programmable Slow Cooker four years ago.
 I hadn’t.
 However, I was recently sent this Slow Cooker for review.
-And after using it three times now, though I still wish I had this appliance four years ago, I sure am glad I have it now.
+And after using it three times now I still wish I had this appliance four years ago but I sure am glad I have it now.
 One reason: Apple Cider Pork Roast with Smoked Bacon.
 Now if you scroll up you will notice sliced pork on a serving platter, not Pulled Pork, or Pork Chunks, Sliced Pork.

 Finally, the colorful root vegetables each fall inspire my annual preparation of a sort of combined spiced African/Moroccan style stew.
 Sharing it at the tailgate meant warming it in my other style slow cooker where I worried the entire time about the vegetables becoming too soft, I simply could not control the temperature correctly.
 Now, using the Set n’ Forget, after sauteing a base of sliced onions, garlic, and ginger in a saute pan then cooking in the spices, I simply tumble my prepped colorful medley of vegetables into the Slow Cooker, stir through the spice mixture, add in a bit of chicken stock and coconut milk, and cook the whole meal on the Program Mode (as opposed to the Probe mode) where in this feature you simply set your desired length of cooking time, thus enabling a ‘just right’ cooked, spiced vegetable stew.